Taft, California: Arts and culture

 In October 2010 Taft had its 100-year birthday.

 Every five years during October, Taft holds a birthday celebration.
 This event began as a parade and civic luncheon, commemorating Taft's 20th birthday in November 1930.
 These celebrations were held every five years until World War II, during which time none were held.

 After the war, in 1946, the celebrations began again and the Taft District Chamber of Commerce made them permanent.
-A contest was held to choose a name for the event and "Oildorado" was chosen, having been submitted by W.A.
+A contest was held to choose a name for the event, and "Oildorado" was chosen, having been submitted by W.A.
 Poff.

-Oildorado is a week long celebration.
-Oildorado celebrates the history of Taft as a place of oil production and exploration.
-Therethere are several oilfield-type skill contests includinguded: welding, pipe threading and fitting, rod wrenching, various skill tests with a backhoe, and at least as late as 1965 a regular well-pulling contest with local well-servicing rigs and crews.
+Oildorado is a week long celebration honoring the history of Taft as a place of oil production and exploration.
+There are several oilfield-type skill contests, including: welding, pipe threading and fitting, rod wrenching, various skill tests with a backhoe, and at least as late as 1965 a regular well-pulling contest with local well-servicing rigs and crews.
 Owing to safety and probably liability issues, the well-pulling contests ceased.

 Additionally, there is a beauty pageant where an Oildorado Queen is selected, a facial hair growing contest, talent shows, barbecues, street fairs, parades, and in 2005, motocross races.
 People usually dress in cowboy boots and a cowboy hat throughout the week.

 It is also customary for all men to grow facial hair during this time.
 If a man does not grow facial hair, he must pay for a permit and wear a bolo tie or lapel pin called a Smooth Puss Badge.
 If he is caught clean-shaven without his badge, he may be arrested by the Posse, a group of men dressed in western garb, sporting pistols and rifles filled with blanks and, of course, facial hair.
 The man will be placed in a jail truck called "The Hoosegow" and driven around town for an hour for all to see.
 Warrants may also be purchased to have somebody else arrested and placed in The Hoosegow.

 The Posse is overseen by the Grand Marshal.
-The group patrols the streets, schools, and businesses and engages in make-believe shootouts with the Bandits (the Wooden Nickel Gang) who customarily wear bandanna masks on their faces.
+The group patrols the streets, schools, and businesses and engages in make-believe shootouts with the Bandits (the Wooden Nickel Gang), who customarily wear bandanna masks on their faces.

 Other staples of this week-long celebration include wooden nickels, dinner theatres, classic car shows, and rodeos.

 Attractions

-Taft is the nearest town of any size to the Carrizo Plain National Monument, which is located about an hour west of town.
+Taft is the nearest town of any size to the Carrizo Plain National Monument, which is located about an hour west.
 Note that the shortest route (per Google Maps) has dirt sections and isn't recommended for standard passenger cars.
 Like many dirt roads in the area, it is impassable after heavy rains.

 The Temblor Recreation Area in the Temblor Range, property of the Bureau of Land Management, is less than 3 miles Southwest of Taft.